cbteeple/pressure_controller_docs/docs/ros-driver/basic-tutorial.md

 ## Manual pressure control
-Setting pressure namually is simple.
+Setting pressure manually is simple.
 Just run the gui from a new terminal:

 ```bash
 rosrun pressure_controller_setup rqt_set_pressure.py